litszwaiboris/Toolkit4Java/README.md

 #### My first project on Java, and it is simple as that c:

+#### New version, same functions, but instead utilize arguments instead of being cli-based

 #### Contains 3 functions
 - Delete App from Launchpad Database
 - Reset Launchpad Layout